yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 1. Browse to the Azure DevOps site at <https://dev.azure.com>.

-2. If you do not already have an account, click the **Start free** button.
+2. If you do not already have an account, select the **Start free** button.

     ![In this screenshot, a Start free button is shown on the Azure DevOps home page.](images/stepbystep/media/image56.png "Azure DevOps screenshot")